 - Application payment will trigger the onsite CDPH inspection.
-Payment should be made 3-4 weeks prior to the opening target date. - All required building permits should be obtained and all work completed. - A Sanitarian from CDPH will contact the applicant and schedule an on-site inspection at the retail food establishment. - On-site CDPH inspection of the retail food establishment will be conducted within ten (10) days from payment. - Inspection APPROVAL: When all vital sanitary requirements are met, the CDPH Sanitarian will provide an approval sign to the applicant for posting.
-The site will also be issued a 'risk assessment' that will determine future inspection frequency.
-Please note: THE INSPECTION APPROVAL SIGN IS NOT A LICENSE NOR ALLOWS THE ESTABLISHMENT TO BE OPEN AND/OR OPERATING FOR BUSINESS.
-The business may only be open and/or operational upon business license issuance. - Inspection FAILURE: When sanitary requirements are not met a detailed inspection report will be issued to the applicant detailing all violations and/or deficiencies. - Request for RE-INSPECTION: Once violations and/or deficiencies are corrected, the applicant must request a re-inspection directly from CDPH.
+Payment should be made 3-4 weeks prior to the opening target date. - All required building permits should be obtained and all work completed. - A Sanitarian from CDPH will contact the applicant and schedule an on-site inspection at the retail food establishment. - On-site CDPH inspection of the retail food establishment will be conducted within 3-5 days after CDPH receives the license assignment. - Inspection FAILURE: When sanitary requirements are not met a detailed inspection report will be issued to the applicant detailing all violations and/or deficiencies. - Request for RE-INSPECTION: Once violations and/or deficiencies are corrected, the applicant must request a re-inspection directly from CDPH.
 Re-Inspection requests may only be submitted via fax or mail.
-Visit www.cityofchicago.org/health for the re-inspection request form and additional instructions. - Failure to pass the initial two (2) onsite inspections will result in a \$50.00 re-inspection fee to be imposed for each subsequent inspection.
+Visit www.cityofchicago.org/health for the reinspection request form and additional instructions. - Failure to pass the initial two (2) onsite inspections will result in a \$50.00 re-inspection fee to be imposed for each subsequent inspection.